aurelia/router/doc/article/en-US/router-configuration.md

 ## [Dynamically Specify Route Components](aurelia-doc://section/3/version/1.0.0)

 You can add a `navigationStrategy` to a route to allow dynamic routes.
-Within the navigation strategy Aurelia requires you to configure `instruction.config` with the desired `moduleId`, viewPorts or redirect.
+Within the navigation strategy Aurelia requires you to configure `instruction.config` with the desired `moduleId`, `viewPorts` or `redirect`.

 <code-listing heading="Using a Route Navigation Strategy">
   <source-code lang="ES 2015/2016">